boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 ## Major Clouds Supported

 Though, Terragrunt supports all cloud providers, it is focused on AWS.
-For example, it doesn't automatically create backend buckets for Azure or Google.
+For example, it doesn't automatically create backend buckets for Azure.
 With Terraspace, the 3 major cloud providers are better supported: [aws]({% link _docs/learn/aws.md %}), [azure]({% link _docs/learn/azure.md %}), [google]({% link _docs/learn/gcp.md %}).
 There are also easy and gentle learning guides for each of them:

 * [Getting Started with AWS]({% link _docs/learn/aws.md %})
 * [Getting Started with Azure]({% link _docs/learn/azure.md %})